itdependsnetworks/network-importer/README.md

 - Try to connect to the devices using nornit to pull the LLDP informations and the configs
 - Parse the configs using Batfish
 - If devices are not in netbox, attempt to create them with the information provided in the inventory

+## *Bare* Inventory only (partially supported)
+- Connect to the device and perform autodetection of the device type
+- Try to connect to the devices using nornit to pull the LLDP informations and the configs
+- Parse the configs using Batfish
+- If devices are not in netbox, attempt to create them with the information provided in the inventory

+*Bare* Inventory is only a list of IP's and credentials

 # disclaimer / Assumption